Sampling method can be divided into

 sample from a population, based on the principle of randomization or chance.

 scientifically and practicably in accordance with our clients requirements in

-purpose of China market research and characteristics of the selected market
+market entry, objectives of the research and characteristics of the selected market

 Haphazard sampling is sometimes referred to as convenience or accidental